 |Storage account||1||Storage accounts should be migrated to new Azure Resource Manager resources||Use new Azure Resource Manager v2 for your storage accounts to provide security enhancements such as: stronger access control (RBAC), better auditing, Resource Manager-based deployment and governance, access to managed identities, access to key vault for secrets, and Azure AD-based authentication and support for tags and resource groups for easier security management.|

-To learn more about recommendations that apply to other Azure resource types, see the following:
+To learn more about recommendations that apply to other Azure resource types, see the following topics:

-- Protecting your applications in Azure Security Center
+- Protecting your machines and applications in Azure Security Center

 - Protecting your network in Azure Security Center

-To learn more about Security Center, see the following:
+To learn more about Security Center, see the following topics:

 - Setting security policies in Azure Security Center -- Learn how to configure security policies for your Azure subscriptions and resource groups.